coderkan/ng-guard-sample/README.md

 The source code of the project on [github](https://bit.ly/2VLSSue).

-I hope you enjoy when reading.
+I hope you enjoy when reading   .

 Have a nice coding.